mlevans0/altmetric-details-page-api-docs/source/shared/fetch/citation/citation.rst

      - Full abstract for the article.
    * - ``abstract_source``
      - string
-     - Source for the abstract (e.g PUBMED).
+     - Source for the abstract (e.g PubMed).
    * - ``links``
      - string[]
      - Collection of links that point to all seen versions of this article..